hpcdb/RFA-Spark/README.md

 ```
 Where:
    - **spark-master-url**: The master URL for the cluster
-   - **num-executors**: Number of Apache Spark executors requested on thec cluster.
+   - **num-executors**: Number of Apache Spark executors requested on the cluster.
    - **total-executor-cores**: Total Number of cores requested on the cluster.

 - Example: